HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I've done changes to the configuration.yaml file
 - [ ] The problems persists without add-ons enabled

+Do not paste your files/logs into the issue.
+Instead paste it into https://pastebin.com/ and only paste the link to it here.

 My configuration.yaml file:
 My Homeassistant Core log file:
 My Homeassistant Supervisor log file:
 My Homeassistant Host log file:
+Error log: